PhilipLages/PhilipLages/README.md

 Full Stack Web Development Student
 ---------------------------

-I'm switching careers, from Mechanical engineering.
-I have always liked technology and I've found at Trybe the opportunity to make this career switch.
-I love to travel, to watch movies and TV series, and I also like to play beach volley.
+I am in career transition, and have a degree in mechanical engineering.
+I have always liked technology, so I found in Trybe the opportunity to invest in this area professionally.

+I love traveling, and getting to know new cultures, so I'm looking for a chance to fulfill my dreams in technology.
 About Trybe:

 "Trybe is a school of the future for anyone who wants to improve their life and build a successful career in technology, where the person only pays when they get a good job."